Ela-SomaiyaEdu/Music-Personality/README.md

 # Music-Personality
-Twitter ID/Blog data is taken &amp; analysed using Personality Insights from Bluemix, identify the personality type &amp; recommend a relevant music
+Twitter ID/Blog data is taken and analysed using Personality Insights from Bluemix, identify the personality type and recommend a relevant music
+Mapping the personalities to the music genres.